-Seiko produced Stellaris for Sears, Roebuck, and Company as the in-house watch brand for Sears – and this sharp full-serviced 1970s Stellaris Ref.
+Stellaris - the in-house brand for Sears, Roebuck, and Company - incorporated Seiko and Swiss mechanical movements in its watches – and this sharp full-serviced 1970s Stellaris Ref.
 10842 manual-wind mechanical is no different.

-At its 1886 inception, American company Sears - run by Richard W. Sears, a railroad agent - sold watches by mail order catalog - much akin to Amazon at its founding selling books, pocket watches were Sears' first commodity, but it would gradually add substantially to its offerings - just like Amazon.
+At its 1886 inception, American company Sears (run by former railroad agent Richard W. Sears) sold watches by mail order catalog; much akin to Amazon selling books at its founding, pocket watches were Sears' first commodity, and Sears would gradually add substantially to its catalog offerings, much like Amazon online.

 How did Mondia and Stellaris evolve to be separate watch brands?
 No idea – another mystery lost to the ages, akin to how both brands would become victims of the Seiko-initiated Quartz Crisis.
 Watch periodical Fratello speculated, “Mondia was used as support to make Stellaris trustworthy."